Logo

 DeFi Llama

-DeFi Llama tracks total value locked across DeFi protocols and highlights liquidity, yields, and protocol performance with deep data coverage.
+DeFi Llama tracks total value locked across DeFi protocols and provides data on liquidity, yields, and protocol performance based on its coverage.

 Arkham Intelligence

-Arkham Intelligence offers powerful on-chain analysis for tracing flows, profiling wallets, and spotting risks or opportunities—popular with on-chain investigators.
+Arkham Intelligence focuses on on-chain analysis for tracing flows, profiling wallets, and identifying potential risks or opportunities, commonly used by on-chain investigators.

 Bubble Maps